 Exam Board - OCR

-The 1 year AS course consists of 4 key modules
+Year 1 consists of 4 key modules

 Module 1: Development of practical skills in physics - Students are assessed how well they can construct and use practical equipment, measure and record observations, quantitatively analyse data graphically and estimate practical uncertainty to evaluate the methodology and validity of a process.